novasearch/wiki.novasearch.org/wiki/IR_NLP_lab_setup.md

 **Step 4: Install PyTorch**

 Go to the [PyTorch website](https://pytorch.org/) and scroll-down to find some sliders that can be used to generated the conda install command.
-Choose Linux, Conda and choose the latest CUDA release (10.2 at the moment of writing).
+Choose Linux, Conda and choose the latest CUDA release (11.1 at the moment of writing).
 Then copy and execute the command.
 It should look like:

-    $ conda install pytorch torchvision cudatoolkit=11.2 -c pytorch
+    $ conda install pytorch torchvision cudatoolkit=11.1 -c pytorch -c nvidia

 Spacy
 --------------------